 A nonresident alien individual not engaged in trade or business within the United States and not having an office or place of business therein at any time within the taxable year is subject to the tax imposed by section 211(a) on gross income and is not entitled to any personal exemption or credit for dependents.
 Although a nonresident alien individual who is engaged in trade or business within the United States or has an office or place of business therein is entitled to the personal exemption of \$1,000 (and a credit for dependents if he is a resident of Canada or Mexico), he is subject to the normal tax and the surtax imposed by sections 11 and 12 of the Act by reason of the provisions of section 211(b) and the benefit of the personal exemption and credit for dependents may not be received by filing a claim therefor with the withholding agent.
-Accordingly, the use of exemption certificates, Forms 115 and 1002, by nonresident alien individuals as provided for in regulations prescribed under prior Revenue Acts has been discontinued.

-Arr.
+ART.
 143-4.
 Ownership certificates for bond interest.-In accordance with the provisions of section 147(b), citizens and resident individuals and fiduciaries, resident partnerships and nonresident partnerships all of the members of which are citizens or residents, owning bonds, mortgages, or deeds of trust, or other similar obligations issued by a domestic corporation, a resident foreign corporation, or a nonresident foreign corporation having a fiscal agent or a paying agent in the United States, when presenting interest coupons for payment shall file ownership certificates for each issue of such obligations regardless of the amount of the coupons.

-In the case of interest payments on overdue coupon bonds, the interest coupons of which have been exhausted, ownership certificates are required to be filed when collecting the interest in the same manner as if interest coupons were presented for collection.
+In the case of interest payments on overdue coupon bonds, the interest coupons of which have been exhausted, ownership certifi799 cates are required to be filed when collecting the interest in the same manner as if interest coupons were presented for collection.